craigyjp/PolyKit-DUO-polyphonic-synthesizer/README.md

 ## Key features

-- Digitally controlled analog oscillators using dual Raspberry Pi Pico's
+- Digitally controlled oscillators similar in design to the Roland Juno series using dual Raspberry Pi Pico's
 - Multipole filters based on the Oberheim Matrix 12
 - Dual LFOs for PWM and main synth
 - 6 voice polyphonic dual DCOs per voice
 - Analogue chorus
 - 999 memory locations to store patches
 - MIDI in/out/thru - channels 1-10 only

+## Things to fix/improve

+- MIDI channel should be set by the programmer, currently the midi router on the rear can change the midi channel.

+- Add external filter in and maybe a gate and CV for filter one only.

+- Add a midi input light, currently I only have gate lights.

 ## The source of the inspiration for these modifications and acknowledgements